itscjreyes/jungo-2020/README.md

 1. `git clone` this repo to your local machine
 2. Run `npm install`
-3. `touch hubspot.config.yml`
-4. Authenticate your local environment with HubSpot using OAuth2
+3. Authenticate your local environment with HubSpot using OAuth2
     1. [Create a private developer app](https://developers.hubspot.com/docs/faq/how-do-i-create-an-app-in-hubspot)
     2. Run `npx hscms auth oauth2` in the command line.
 This will begin a series of command line prompts
     3. Enter your CMS Portal id